 Where to stay in Hong Kong?
 Having visited Hong Kong a number of times, we can attest to the wide variety of accommodation options for travelers.
-Here are some tips from our experience, and recommendations of great places to stay in Hong Kong!
+But when you are planning to visit Hong Kong, it can be a bit overwhelming trying to know what area is the best, or which hotel / hostel is any good.
+From our many trips to Hong Kong and staying at a variety of places, here are some tips and recommendations of great places to stay in Hong Kong!

 Where to stay in Hong Kong – Location, Location!